Thuhang Tran is no stranger to overcoming adversity. She uses her trials to encourage others to push forward.

 Born in Saigon, Thuhang Tran developed polio as a toddler.
 When Saigon fell in 1975, her father narrowly escaped to the United States and left his family behind.
 Later, the family was told that he had been killed in a helicopter crash.
 It took almost 15 years for Thuhang's family to be reunited.

-When Thuhang immigrated to America, she had surgery and intense physical therapy that enabled her to stand upright after crawling and squatting on the floor for seventeen years.
+When Thuhang immigrated to America, she had surgery and intense physical therapy that enabled her to stand upright after crawling and squatting on the floor for 17 years.

 Thuhang went on to start her new life by learning English, graduating from college, and working at several Fortune 500 companies in IT.
 She works as the senior project manager at the State of Texas.
 Some of her former roles include senior process manager at Walmart, information technology specialist at IBM, and software engineer at Sprint.